NowshadRuhan/Get-Youtube-Video-Details-and-Download-Youtube-Video-in-MP3-Format-Using-Python/README.md

 # Get-Youtube-Video-Details-and-Download-Youtube-Video-in-MP3-Format-Using-Python
 Get Youtube Video Details and Download Youtube Video in MP3 Format Using Python

+## Following are the properties(information about the YouTube video) of the YouTube object which we can access:
+1. Title
+2. Length
+3. Thumbnail_URL
+4. Description
+5. Views*
+6. Rating*
+7. Age Restricted
+8. Video Id

 ## Before Run this code install :
 ```
 pip install pytube